A parti Poodle is always very interesting to look at because people are more used to seeing its solid-colored counterparts.

 Do Parti Poodles Fade as They Grow?

-Parti Poodles with a secondary color of black may eventually fade into a blue, while true blacks will stay black.
-Red fur may clear into something more apricot or even lighter like cream.
+Parti Poodles with a secondary color of black may eventually fade into a blue color, while true blacks will stay black.
+Meanwhile, red fur may clear into something more apricot or even lighter, like cream.

 Are Parti Poodles Rare?

 Parti Poodles are not rare, but they tend to be less common than their solid-colored friends.
 Despite being the original looks of a Poodle, one-color Poodles became more widely accepted and recognized, especially in conformity dog shows by the biggest kennel clubs around the world.